 A measuring log is created automatically during calibration.
 The log file is named TCHPRAUTO.html.
 This file is stored in the same location as the original file.
 The measuring log can be displayed in the browser on the control.
 If a program uses more than one cycle to calibrate the touch probe, TCHPRAUTO.html will contain all the measuring logs.
 When running a touch probe cycle in the Manual Operation mode, the TNC saves the measuring log under the name TCHPRMAN.html.
-This file is stored in the folder TNC: \ .
+This file is stored in the folder TNC: .

-Make sure that you have activated the correct tool number before using the touch probe, regardless of whether you wish to run the touch probe cycle in automatic mode or in the Manual Operation operating mode.
+Please make sure the correct tool number is active when you use the touch probe system.
+Regardless of whether you want to use a touch probe cycle in automatic mode or Manual operation mode.